 - Eviction Moratorium: Successfully lobbied the Governor’s office to modify the State ban on evictions to allow evictions to be filed against tenants who are not directly affected by COVID-19;

-The worldwide pandemic and the resulting economic crisis has made our multifamily housing industry more fragile than ever before and yet State, County and City officials are using this time to push even more aggressive laws that will break our industry and upend the stability of our local housing stock.
+The worldwide pandemic and the resulting economic crisis made our multifamily housing industry more fragile than ever before and yet State, County and City officials have continued to push even more aggressive laws that could break our industry and upend the stability of local housing.

 We need to fight like never before and we can only do it with YOUR support.